 A professional who craves rest, but can’t stop overcommitting.

-These ‘forces at play’ — usually invisible — are what Robert Fritz calls Structural Dynamics: the underlying structures that shape behaviour and make certain outcomes more likely than others.
+These ‘forces at play’ (usually invisible) are what Robert Fritz calls Structural Dynamics: the underlying structures that shape behaviour and make certain outcomes more likely than others.
 In other words,

 “The underlying structure of anything will determine its path of least resistance.”

+If saying were believing, change would be simple.
 But real change is a creative act.
-It begins with the willingness to see what’s true, and act accordingly.
+It begins with the willingness to see what’s true, what needs to shift, then acting accordingly.

-Is this belief backed by aligned actions?
+Are these words backed by aligned actions?

 Or is it still waiting for the right supporting structure?